pulumi/docs/content/blog/aws-eks-managed-nodes-fargate/index.md

 Managed Node Groups will automatically scale the EC2 instances powering your cluster using an Auto Scaling Group managed by EKS.
 This ASG also runs the latest Amazon EKS-optimized Amazon Linux 2 AMI.
 This is great on one hand &mdash; because updates will be applied automatically for you &mdash; but if you want control over this you will want to manage your own node groups.
 Finally, security groups, IAM roles, and connecting them together is handled for you.

 To opt-in to using Managed Node Groups, the raw [`aws.eks.NodeGroup` building block](https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/aws/eks/#NodeGroup) is available.
-However, we've added the `eks.Cluster.createManagedNodeGroup` function to make it easier, and to integrate with cluster provisioning.
+However, we've enlightened the EKS package with the `eks.Cluster.createManagedNodeGroup` function to make it easier and to integrate with cluster provisioning.

 The following example creates an EKS cluster with a single Managed Node Group.
 It looks similar to our explicitly managed node group earlier, but a bit simpler because we can lean on EKS to configure and scale it: